 This year’s holiday season might look a little different, but you can still find ways to celebrate.
 Whether you’re gathering with a small group of loved ones or cooking Thanksgiving dinner solo for the first time, now is the perfect time to start prepping for holiday meals.
 Our editors are passionate about food, so they’ve tried out too many kitchen tools—from cool gadgets that make cooking easier to quality dinnerware and serveware that dress up a table—to count.
 Whether you’re in charge of drinks or are sticking to your signature side, these Thanksgiving must-haves will make you regret not buying them sooner.

 Having bakeware that can go straight from the oven to the table is convenient.
 “I used to only use plain metal baking pans or those throw-away aluminum ones to cook up/reheat all my Thanksgiving sides.
 Last year I decided to up my game a little bit and bought a few of these,” says The Spruce Eats General Manager Eric Handelsman.
-Available in oval, rectangular, or round shapes with or without handles, this stoneware ensures your food bakes evenly even if it’s a large portion.
-“Plus, they’re inexpensive enough to buy a few and it will really up your entertaining chops.”
+“Plus, they’re inexpensive enough to buy a few, and it will really up your entertaining chops.”
+Available in oval, rectangular, or round shapes with or without handles, this stoneware ensures your food bakes evenly, even if it’s a large portion.

-This clever gadget is even dishwasher safe for easy cleanup.
-“I don't have a lot of room for single-use tools, but this one is worth it.”
+This clever gadget is even dishwasher-safe for easy cleanup.
+“I don't have a lot of room for single-use tools, but this one is worth it,” adds Ramsdell.

-Although not the cheapest meat thermometer out there, experts love this because it’s super fast and super accurate.
-The Thermapen Mk4 gives you a temperature reading in up to three seconds without even pressing a button.
-Better yet, it has a rotating display screen, is waterproof, and is motion sensing.
+Although not the cheapest meat thermometer out there, experts love this because it’s super fast and accurate.
+The Thermapen Mk4 gives you a temperature reading in two to three seconds without even pressing a button.
+Better yet, it has an auto-rotating display screen, is waterproof, and motion sensing.

 The iDesign + The Spruce collection at Lowe’s features two Fridge+Freeze Bins and two plastic utensil holders for you to mix and match your kitchen organization.